skmin-lab/unixmd/docs/source/keywords/bo/molpro.rst

-Molpro :cite:`Molpro` is a comprehensive system of ab initio programs for advanced molecular electronic structure calculations, designed and maintained by many authors.
+Molpro :cite:`Werner2012` is a comprehensive system of ab initio programs for advanced molecular electronic structure calculations, designed and maintained by many authors.
 It comprises efficient and well parallelized programs for standard computational chemistry applications, such as DFT or many wave function based methods.
 Among them, CASSCF method is interfaced with current version of UNI-xMD.